-"unmanned aircraft system" means an unmanned aircraft and its associated elements;

-"working day" means any day except Saturday, Sunday or a public holiday.
+- "unmanned aircraft system" means an unmanned aircraft and its associated elements; - "voluntary reporting rules" means rules made under section 46; - "working day" means any day except Saturday, Sunday or a public holiday.

-(2) Any reference in this Act to any country or territory shall, unless the context otherwise requires, be construed as including a reference to the territorial waters, if any, adjacent to that country or territory.
+(2) Any reference in this Act to any country or territory is, unless the context otherwise requires, to be construed as including a reference to the territorial waters (if any) adjacent to that country or territory.